AntiMicroX/antimicrox/BuildOptions.md

     -DAPPDATA

-Default: OFF.
+Default: ON.
 Build the project with AppData support.

     -DWITH_UINPUT

-Default: OFF.
+Default: ON.
 Compile the program with uinput support.

     -DWITH_X11